linode/manager/CONTRIBUTING.md

 ### Creating a hotfix branch:
 A hotfix branch is for bug fixes against the current release.

-1. git checkout release
+1. `git checkout release`
-2. git pull origin release
+2. `git pull origin release`
-3. npm install && npm start // update packages and manually check to see that the app is in good state
+3. `npm install && npm start` # update packages and manually check to see that the app is in good state
-4. git checkout -b HF-0.5.1
+4. `git checkout -b HF-0.5.1`
 5. Add and commit your hotfix
-6. npm --no-git-tag-version version patch
+6. `npm --no-git-tag-version version patch`
 7. Manually update CHANGELOG.md to represent changes for the release version
 8. Stage and commit your changes
 9. Open a pull: linode/release < {your_fork_origin}/release-0.5.1 for review